gzweigle/open-hybrid-piano/hardware/releases/hps07/README.md

 | - 1.0       | 126 | 10           | 1.90                   |
 | - 1.5       | 135 | 10           | 1.50                   |

-## Manufacturing

-To manufacture a board, send the files in [hps07_gerber/](hps07_gerber/) to a PCB manufacturer.

-Use the bill of materials file that matches the mainboard connected to the HPS.

 R2 sets the maximum output voltage.
 If the output voltage is too large, the analog-to-digital converter will clip.
 If the output voltage is smaller, it decreases the dynamic range.
 The piano will work with a lower dynamic range but may not work if the signal is clipping.
 Therefore, if the R2 value in bill of materials is unavailable, choose a smaller value.

-### KiCad vs Gerbers

-Boards for Gerber files were fabricated and tested.

-KiCad files should be identical, but there is a small probability they do not match what was fabricated and tested.

-See [../../kicad_general.md](../../kicad_general.md) for information on KiCad files.